Affiliate links on Android Authority may earn us a commission. Learn more.

 Galaxy Watch 5 vs Galaxy Watch 6: Which should you buy?

 As is often the case when comparing two similar devices, the decision mostly boils down to budget.
-If you don’t need the absolute latest tech, the Galaxy Watch 5 is a fantastic smartwatch you can likely find on sale.
+If you don’t need the latest tech, the Galaxy Watch 5 is a fantastic smartwatch you can likely find on sale.

 On the other hand, the Galaxy Watch 6 may deliver better battery life and a more convenient user experience.
-Unless you desperately want a rotating bezel (and can afford to pay for it) the Galaxy Watch 6 is the best value of the latest lineup.
+Unless you desperately want a rotating bezel (and can afford to pay for it), the Galaxy Watch 6 is the best value of the latest lineup.
 It’s roughly $100 less than the Galaxy Watch 6 Classic but offers a very feature set.

 However, if you already own the Galaxy Watch 5 and are considering upgrading to the latest Galaxy Watch 6, we’d say save your money for now.
-The Watch 5 is not outdated yet, as the upgrades offered by its successor aren’t massive.
+The Watch 5 is not outdated yet, and the upgrades offered by its successor aren’t massive.

 Which base model Samsung Galaxy Watch catches your interest?
 Will you be upgrading?
 Let us know in the poll below.